 This is what it looked like once it was sliced open.
 That wonderful rich vanilla odor filled the area as soon as I sliced into it!

 I threw in some orange peels that were drying from a few days prior.

 In the dining room, I have it in this large crystal bowl my grandma gave me.
-I’ve added some vintage ceramic holly leaves and a pair of red cardinal salt and pepper shakers I found at Wal-Mart a couple years back.
+I’ve added some vintage ceramic holly leaves and a pair of red cardinal salt and pepper shakers I found HERE a couple years back.

 Another addition that would be nice to add are snips of cedar or balsam branches… they would look pretty and smell great.